XodoDocs/itext-legacy-tmc-techblog/pdfchain/whitepaper_js_8_30_2017.md

 2. the fact that your hash is in the blockchain gives you a point in time when the operation was done.

 Later you can say:
-"Hey, I’ve created this hash on 10 Oct 2016: here is the transaction in the blockchain which contains the hash.
-I’ve created it according to this formula from this file. "
+"Hey, I've created this hash on 10 Oct 2016: here is the transaction in the blockchain which contains the hash.
+I've created it according to this formula from this file. "
 Now any person can take your file and compute the hash again and verify that it matches the one stored in the blockchain.
 All this works because: